 If you’re a keen photographer and want to combine white-water rafting with stunning scenery, the Alsek and Tatshendhini rivers of Canada and Alaska are surrounded by icebergs and glaciers.
 You should also expect to see plenty of gorgeous wildlife, including moose and grizzly bears.

 Best for: Anyone who wants to combine peace and quiet with adventure and nature

 Price: Tours from $150

-Forget the grandeur of the Taj Mahal in Agra or of majesty of Mumbai’s Gateway – there is a lesser-explored region in India that will leave you breathless!
+Forget the grandeur of the Taj Mahal in Agra or of majesty of Mumbai’s Gateway.
+There’s a lesser-explored region in India that will leave you breathless!

 It’s called Odisha, a state that is bountiful of historical and cultural treasures.
-Odisha is a land with thousands of years of history etched into the landscape, as well as the incredible sandstone walls of temples in Bhubaneswar.
+Odisha is one of our favourite unusual travel ideas.
+It’s a land with thousands of years of history etched into the landscape, as well as the incredible sandstone walls of temples in Bhubaneswar.
 The multifarious markets of here give visitors an opportunity to interact with locals, who belong to secluded tribes of the region, and rarely leave.

 You can also see the heritage-rich ‘City of Joy’, Kolkata, and explore its streets, which are lined with thousands of clay goddesses in the potter’s quarter.

 But nature features heavily in your tour here, too!
 You can explore lush jungle, fertile hillside and brackish lakes and get a sense of why many tribes feel a spiritual connection to the land here.
-Exploring the excavated caves of Khandagiri and Udaigiri, which served as a dwelling and abbey for Jain monks almost 2000 years ago in Bhubaneswar, will also give you some further insight to the cultures and religions of this fascinating destination.
+Explore the excavated caves of Khandagiri and Udaigiri, which served as a dwelling and abbey for Jain monks almost 2000 years ago.
+This will also give you some further insight to the cultures and religions of this fascinating destination.

 Best for: Those who are interested in ancient cultures and religious practices such as Jainism